AHArain-analyst/Financial_Analysis/README.md

 - Detailed statistical analysis and visualizations to support findings.
 - Insights and recommendations for improving financial performance based on data analysis.
 - Identification of key factors influencing profitability and suggestions for strategic decision-making.
-- A Dashboard consisting of KPI to track insights for future use
+- A Dashboard consisting of KPIs to track insights for future use

 ____